Turn on the dark

 This summer has really been abnormal.
 Personally we have not had to get the humidifier out.
 In the garden the vegetable patch looks over grown with radishes but where are the onions, the carrots, the lettuce?
 The field behind us has an extra pond rather than one slightly damp depression.
 And the gazebo frame has been put up but very rarely has been a day to make it worth adding its canvas.

-Early the other two are enjoying not going to school and I get to sleep past 6:30am some days.
-And we get to go away.
-And come back.
-And get ready for school yet again.
+The other two are enjoying not going to school and I get to sleep past 6:30am some days.
+We`re up early to get ready for school yet again.
 I try some walking to work for a change and see some rare sights.
-Over the five weeks I saw a fox, a pensioner breakfasting in his front garden and a couple dancing in the lounge cheek to cheek!
+Over the five weeks I saw a fox, a pensioner breakfasting in his front garden and an elderly couple dancing in the lounge, cheek to cheek!
 I find walking is so much more enriching than a car drive and even cycling, my normal mode of transport.

 JulyJun« »Aug